We offer a wide range of possible projects to choose from. If you have an idea not listed here, we'd love to hear about it!

 However, though the basic mechanisms are there, currently it's not easy to make use of these possibilities, because we lack tools to automatically launch the desired constellations.

 The goal is to create a set of powerful tools for managing at least one desirable virtualization scenario.
-One possible starting point could be the subhurd/neighborhurd mechanism, which allows a second almost totally independant instance of the Hurd in parallel to the main one.
+One possible starting point could be the subhurd/neighborhurd mechanism, which allows a second almost totally independent instance of the Hurd in parallel to the main one.

-While subhurd allow creating a complete second system instance, with an own set of Hurd servers and UNIX daemons and all, there are also situations where it is desirable to have a smaller subenvironment, living withing the main system and using most of its facilities -- similar to a chroot environment.
+While subhurd allow creating a complete second system instance, with an own set of Hurd servers and UNIX daemons and all, there are also situations where it is desirable to have a smaller subenvironment, living within the main system and using most of its facilities -- similar to a chroot environment.
 A simple way to create such a subenvironment with a single command would be very helpful.

 It's also desirable to have a mechanism allowing a user to set up such a custom environment in a way that it will automatically get launched on login -- practically allowing the user to run a customized operating system in his own account.